India

 Clean Energy Results

-• Develop a national energy-conservation building code and increased the energy efficiency of over 10,000 buildings;
+• Develop a national energy-conservation building code and increase the energy efficiency of more than 11,000 public buildings and 10,000 low-cost apartments

 For More Information